Bench Press Mistakes to Avoid to Hit Your Next PR!

 There are a lot of factors in the bench press that can make or break your success in the movement.
-If you want to increase your bench press you need to be aware of the things that can go wrong, you might sacrifice your strength potential, or worse, increase your chance of injury.
+If you want to increase your bench press you need to be aware of the things that can go wrong.
+These might sacrifice your strength potential, or worse, increase your chance of injury.
 So, what are the top 5 bench press mistakes?

 - Not getting high on your traps in the start position